 Black Violin is lead by classically trained string players Wil B. (viola) and Kev Marcus (violin), and joined onstage by DJ SPS and drummer Nat Stokes.
 Their most recent album release, Stereotypes, hit #1 on Billboard’s Classical Crossover chart and #4 on Billboard’s R&B Charts.

-Boston’s Wally’s Jazz Cafe on Massachusetts Avenue (casual) http://www.wallyscafe.com/index.html
+Boston’s Wally’s Jazz Cafe / CLUB on Massachusetts Avenue (casual) http://www.wallyscafe.com/index.html

 For the New York Coltranish, Sonny Fortune, Grover Washington loving jazz stylists.
 Wallys attracts Berklee College of Music players who in turn attract masters who come teach them, live, in front of you–the audience.. and there may be a cover charge when it goes down because you will not know they are coming when they come.
-Wally’s jazz Cafe is a small space, there are small number of tables.
+Wally’s Jazz Cafe is a small space, there is a small number of tables.
 Live performers mount the stage.
-Its not crowded until night fall.
+It’s not crowded until nightfall.
 Serving Guinness Beer and drinks.

 SAVVOY R&B Lounge on Lincoln Street in downtown Boston where you chill out downtown in style but never leave that soul vibe and food far behind.

-Dorchester Fish Market in Codman Square for families is a working class stop offing lunch sized sandwich meals and as much bulk fresh fish you may ever want to buy.
+Dorchester Fish Market in Codman Square for families is a working class stop offering lunch-sized sandwich meals and as much bulk fresh fish you may ever want to buy.
 The market was started by a school teacher.

-Nu Soul Food Cafe is a restaurant that received rave reviews for Boston sould food.
+Nu Soul Food Cafe is a restaurant that received rave reviews for Boston soul food.

 Coast Cafe in Cambridge’s Cambridgeport area off Memorial Drive near Harvard Business School was the 2018 TravelNoire web site Best Soul Food Restaurant in Massachusetts pick. web site www.coastsoulcafe.com